Solid Queue vs Sidekiq vs GoodJob: Rails Job Backend Trade-offs

 Both Solid Queue and GoodJob include concurrency controls, recurring jobs, and unique job patterns for free.
 That's worth noting when comparing total cost of ownership.

-GoodJob: The PostgreSQL Powerhouse
+GoodJob: The Overlooked PostgreSQL Option

 What it does well: